 - Production Support: Data cloning can help teams identify and resolve production issues by providing complete virtual data environments.
 This allows for root cause analysis and validation of changes to ensure that they do not cause further problems.

-Data cloning is the process of creating an exact copy of a dataset.
+Data cloning is the process of creating an exact copy of a dataset (database).
 This can be useful for many reasons, such as creating backups or replicating data for development and testing purposes.
 Data clones can be used to quickly provision new databases and test changes to production systems without affecting the live dataset.

 This article provides a brief overview of data cloning, including its advantages, disadvantages, common use cases, and available tools.
 It is intended as a starting point for those who are new to the topic.
 Further research is recommended to identify the best solution for your specific needs.
 Thanks for reading!